- ‘Star Wars’ has been a beloved film franchise since it debuted in 1977.

+May The 4th Be With You!
 Since its very inception in 1977, it was clear that Star Wars: Episode IV – A New Hope would constitute a cinematic classic.
 Through over forty years, the legendary franchise has continued to bring joy to legions of fans and completely reshaped moviegoing and pop culture.
+May 4th has become a special day for fans to celebrate their love for the franchise, given how similar the date sounds to the signature catchphrase “May the force be with you.”
 Unfortunately, some of the original actors have been lost to death along the way.

 After the first installment, the franchise endured and then some, spawning two sequels Star Wars: Episode V – The Empire Strikes Back (1980), and Star Wars: Episode VI – Return of the Jedi (1983) in the immediate aftermath.
 Years later, a prequel trilogy hit theaters with Star Wars: Episode I – The Phantom Menace (1999), Star Wars: Episode II – Attack of the Clones (2002), and Star Wars: Episode III – Revenge of the Sith (2005).

 Fans were nowhere near done with the franchise, and it continued with the sequel trilogy, Star Wars: Episode VII – The Force Awakens (2015), Star Wars: Episode VIII – The Last Jedi (2017), and Star Wars: Episode IX (2019).
 Finally, the anthology includes Rogue One: A Star Wars Story (2016) and Solo: A Star Wars Story (2018).
 That’s not to mention its offshoots, including the animated Star Wars: The Clone Wars (2008) and the popular Disney + series The Mandalorian, beginning in 2019.